-By far the greatest planned reduction is the 10% or 665,400KWh attributed to the ILV Granuaile by 2029.
+By far the greatest planned reduction is the 15% or 1,337,884 kWh attributed to the ILV Granuaile by 2030.
 The ship conducts operations continuously around the island of Ireland in order to fulfil the legal obligation of the State under the UN Safety of Life at Sea (SOLAS) convention regarding the provision of marine aids to navigation.
 Therefore, the ship is required to visit 141 buoys around coast on an eight-year cycle.
 Every buoy is visited and visually inspected annually, then selected buoys are lifted on deck every two years, in order to conduct maintenance to ensure safety for all mariners.
 In addition, the ship conducts checks of shore-based lighthouses and beacons in addition to supporting inspections of local aids to navigation.
 This planned work represents the minimum energy requirement to maintain maritime safety around the coast, and in turn prevent major pollution events due to ship collisions or groundings.
-Some energy savings are possible in this area by reducing the number of engines in use within safety constraints and through the investigation of new technologies such as Variable Speed Drives to match energy production to demand.
+Some energy savings are possible in this area by reducing the number of engines in use within safety constraints.

-The ship is also used for unplanned work resulting from Overall energy use by defects and outages arising in aids to navigation around ILV Granuaile the coast.
+The ship is also used for unplanned work resulting from defects and outages arising in aids to navigation around the coast.
 These defects arise due to equipment damage or malfunctions, typically resulting from physical wave impact damage or water ingress in the harsh maritime environment.
-Reducing the number Planned Work Unplanned Work of such unplanned outages at the design and manufacturing stage represents a key mechanism in reducing energy use by the Buoy maintenance Defect & Outages ship. (scheduled) The areas with potential for energy reduction Buoy maintenance Wreck & New Dangers on the ship are shown in Green on the chart (additional) to Navigation (right).
+Reducing the number of such unplanned outages at the design and manufacturing stage represents a key mechanism in reducing energy use by the ship.

+The areas with potential for energy reduction on the ship are shown in Green on the chart (right).